LycheeOrg/LycheeOrg.github.io/docs/faq_general.md

 - `--delete_missing_albums[=DELETE_MISSING_ALBUMS]`: Delete albums in the parent album that are not present in the synced directory [default: "0"]
 - `--dry_run[=DRY_RUN]`: Run the delete photos process but do not make any changes [default: "1"]

-We strongly recommend to specify those or at least run `lychee:sync --help` to understand the default values of those options as they are specified with your configuration.
+We strongly recommend to specify those or at least run `php artisan lychee:sync --help` to understand the default values of those options as they are specified with your configuration.
 The `--delete_xxx` can have disastrous consequences if you are not careful.

 ### What is new?